Sherlock2019/EV4rent/README.md

-# EV4rent : Project  Blue Horizons
+# Vehicules 4 rent : Project  Blue Horizons
 this a POC for building an AWS infra for a EV rental service using a mobile apps